Coming soon! Online learning pages are in progress.

 We also recognize two primary learning styles:

 Theory-First Learners prefer to understand the historical context, philosophy, practical theory and rationale behind contemplative practices before engaging in intensive training.
-Like students who want detailed instruction before entering the water, they benefit from completing courses in Buddhist Meditation Theory and Buddhist Philosophy first.
+Like swimming students who want detailed instruction before entering the water, they benefit from completing courses in Buddhist Meditation Theory and Buddhist Philosophy first.

 Practice-First Learners prefer to learn primarily through direct experience, beginning with the essentials of Buddhist Meditation theory and then jump directly into applied meditation practice based on their intuitive attraction to it, after which they see the benefits of a more theoretical understanding and historical context later.